-Another mundane episode, it seems, but it begins with the strongest opening we've seen so far.
-It's black and white amateur footage of an earthquake in Alaska in 1964.
+Another mundane episode, it seems, but it begins with the strongest opening we’ve seen so far.
+It’s black and white amateur footage of an earthquake in Alaska in 1964.
 Since it was taken by sailors on a freighter, it’s much steadier than similar footage would be if taken from land.
-It begins with something utterly mundane – two dogs sitting on the shore, the sort of dull thing that home movie enthusiasts used to love.
-The all at once, the sea goes crazy and there's huge waves everywhere… it's pretty cool, and it sets the topic and tone wonderfully.
+It begins with something utterly mundane – two dogs sitting on the shore, the sort of tedious thing that home movie enthusiasts used to love.
+The all at once, the sea goes crazy and there’s huge waves everywhere… it’s pretty cool, and it sets the topic and tone wonderfully.

 This use of file footage is one of the most effective aspects of this episode.
 No longer having to rely on crappy reenactments and lingering shots of rocks, the producers can show drama directly, rather than having to imply it.
-Unfortunately, the footage they show is a mix of actual news footage and clips of simulated earthquakes from old movies, though to be fair Nimoy does acknowledge this.
+The footage they show is a mix of actual news footage and clips of simulated earthquakes from old movies, though to be fair Nimoy does acknowledge this.

 Nimoy intones some stuff about ancient legends, but then goes on to give a pretty decent high-school science level explanation of plate tectonics.
 This speech is played over footage of volcanoes and magma.
-Then we home in to talk about the San Andreas fault.
+Then we home in on the San Andreas fault.
 The footage is impressive, and includes a shot of a central Californian town whose streets and fences are warped by the fault.
-It's all good documentary making stuff, humanising huge impersonal issues.
+It’s all good documentary making stuff, humanising huge impersonal issues.

 This has got to go wrong somewhere, hasn’t it?

 Then the music starts to get a little spooky, and we see an experiment showing that rock under pressure bends only up to a point, after which it breaks.
 From here we move rather unexpectedly to an extremely awesome accidental film clip of an earthquake.
 An earthquake hit southern California in the 1930s, shaking the set of a WC Fields film in mid shot.
-Some people panic, but Fields, to his credit, keeps his cool and encourages people to evacuate calmly.
+Some people panic, but Fields keeps his cool and encourages people to evacuate calmly.
 Less fun is footage of the epicentre of that quake at Long Beach.

 Next up, some adorable 1970s computers which are used to analyse stresses on the fault, and then an interview with a very nerdy looking geologist.
 We learn a little about how these stress analyses work.
-If it wasn't for the creepy electronic music, I'd wonder what I was watching.
-Nimoy gets to suggesting that a massive California quake is immanent, but I'm pretty sure geologists are still saying that today, so I don’t know if I can even call it sensationalism.
+If it wasn’t for the creepy electronic music, I’d wonder what show I was watching.
+Nimoy gets to suggesting that a massive California quake is immanent, but I’m pretty sure geologists are still saying that today, so I don’t know if I can even call it sensationalism.